cerner/terra-framework/packages/terra-application-utility/docs/README.md

    */
   content: PropTypes.object,
   /**
    * The location to place the item.
-One of Utils.LOCATIONS.BODY, Utils.LOCATIONS.FOOTER.
+One of UtilityUtils.LOCATIONS.BODY, UtilityUtils.LOCATIONS.FOOTER.
    */
   contentLocation: PropTypes.oneOf([LOCATIONS.BODY, LOCATIONS.FOOTER]),
   /**